davidde/notes/sql/sql-intro.md

   - **Primary Key**: Field that uniquely defines a record.
   - **Foreign Key**: the link that connects 2 tables.
   - **Index**: like the index in a book; with a search word you can find the correct record in a table, e.g. the column that contains family names.
+  - **collation**: The comparison and sorting of characters depends on the specific **collation** of the database server.
+The standard collation of MySQL does not distinguish between lower and upper case.
+This means the following are equivalent in standard MySQL:
+    ```
+    WHERE name='Tom'
+    WHERE name='tom'
+    ```

 * Common **aggregation** functions in SQL:
 (An aggregation function 'aggregates' data from all rows,